What is children's cancer?

-If your child has any of these symptoms, it does not mean that they have cancer.
-However, if your child has any or some of the above symptoms that do not go away quickly, it is important to have a check-up with your local general practitioner (GP).
-If the GP thinks the symptoms might be caused by cancer, they will refer your child to a specialist for more tests such as blood tests, urine tests, X-rays or other medical imaging scans.
+If your child has any of these symptoms, it doesn't mean that they have cancer.
+However, if your child has any of these symptoms that don't go away quickly, it's important to have a check-up with your child's doctor.

-Many children with cancer are cured of the disease.
-Children’s bodies have great capacity for healing.
-Also, huge improvements have been made in the treatment of childhood cancer in the past few decades.
-In the 1980s, around 69% of children diagnosed with cancer were alive for 5 years after their diagnosis.
-Today, around 84% of children are successfully treated and become long-term survivors.
+Children have great capacity for healing and many children with cancer are cured.
+In addition, there have been huge improvements made in childhood cancer treatments.
+For example, in the 1980s, around 73% of children diagnosed with cancer were alive for 5 years after their diagnosis.
+Today, around 85% of children are successfully treated and become long-term survivors.

 Further information on survival rates can be found at our Statistics for children's cancer page.